Skip to content

 Hart’s Henry Clay

-April 22, 1929, Chief of Police John Hunley, Prestonsburg Police Department, died from a gunshot when arrested three drunk men causing a disturbance.
+April 22, 1929, Chief of Police John Hunley, Prestonsburg Police Department, died from a gunshot when he arrested three drunk men causing a disturbance.
 Two of the men were apprehended, convicted of murder, and sentenced to life.

 April 22, 1944, Chief of Police Virgil Smith, Beattyville Police Department, died from a gunshot around 6 p.m. inside the Beattyville police station by a prisoner during an escape attempt.

-April 22, 1949, Elizabethtown native Charles B. Middleton passed over.
+April 22, 1949, Elizabethtown (Hardin County) native Charles B. Middleton passed over.
 During a film career that began at age 46 and lasted almost 30 years, he appeared in nearly 200 films and numerous plays.
 He is perhaps best remembered for his role as the villainous emperor Ming the Merciless in the three Flash Gordon serials made between 1936 and 1940.

 April 22, 1967, Army PFC Arnold L. Brock from Kettle Island in Bell County and Army PFC Ewell Lee Jr. from Liberty in Casey County died in the Vietnam War.